Arthur Vining Davis Foundations

 -

 Two-stage selective process: Only the most competitive Letters of Inquiry receive full proposal invitations.
-Invest significant effort in crafting a compelling, well-aligned LOI that clearly demonstrates how your project advances AVDF's specific program priorities.
+Invest significant effort in crafting a compelling, well-aligned LOI that clearly demonstrates how your project advances AVDF's specific programme priorities.

 -